weisongyeong/OMDB/README.md

 The first admin user can create an account by calling "register-admin" API via Postman with parameters "username", "email" and "password".
 The other admin accounts can be created by the first admin.
 The "register-admin" API link is provided as below:
 - register-admin API : https://localhost:44376/api/Authenticate/register
+> You are required to run the app to call the "register-admin" API

 ### Contraints for user account creation
 - Username can be in any formats